My Guide to Being on a Budget

 10. SAVE

-Make sure that after you pay off your debts (or even while you are paying them off) you make sure you put money aside in a savings.
+After you pay off your debts, and sometimes while you're paying them off towards the end, make sure you put money aside in a savings.
 You can have it in the same savings fund as your ESF, or a different one.
 I have $40 a month that goes into my ESF so even when I hit the $500 mark, money still kept going in there.
+You can read about how I became debt free here

 Here was my timeline: